lammps/lammps/doc/src/Fortran.rst

 .. f:subroutine:: create_atoms([id,] type, x, [v,] [image,] [bexpand])

-   This method calls :c:func:`lammps_create_atoms` to create additional atoms from a given list of coordinates and a list of atom types.
+   This method calls :cpp:func:`lammps_create_atoms` to create additional atoms from a given list of coordinates and a list of atom types.
 Additionally, the atom IDs, velocities, and image flags may be provided.